stephlovesfries/CMOD-A7-2D/README.md

 ## Operating SUTDicey
 1. Power on SUTDicey by pressing the recessed button on the bottom of the unit, a red light should show in the slot nearby.

-  a.
-If a red light does not show, the unit is probably out of power, please charge it with a USB C cable (5v mode)
+* If a red light does not show, the unit is probably out of power, please charge it with a USB C cable (5v mode)